First Commonwealth Bank – $200 Checking & Savings Bonus

 First Commonwealth Bank – up to $200

-First Commonwealth Bank has a $200 bonus offer when you open a checking account and savings account, online or by phone, using the promotional offer code NEWACCOUNT.
+First Commonwealth Bank has a $200 bonus offer when you open a checking account and savings account, online or by phone, using the promotional offer code FCB12024. (all new checking accounts are also automatically entered to win one of 8 air fryers)

-The bonus has one requirement – complete 5 or more customer-initiated transactions, including deposits and withdrawals, that post and clear the account within 60 days of account opening.
+The bonus has one requirement – complete 10 or more debit card transactions that post and clear the account within 60 days of account opening.
 When you complete that, you get the $200 bonus deposited as “Promotional Credit.”

 Available to residents in their home mark of PA, OH, IN, KY or WV who have no personal checking account relationship with them at the time of opening.